farhadm1990/16S-rRNA-amplicon/Qiime_Steps.md

 rm -rf /scratch/$USER/$SLURM_JOBID
 ```

-You can submit this bash script, which has a '.sh' format to the cluster by the following command:
+You can submit this bash script, which has a `.sh` format to the cluster by the following command:

 ```python
 sbatch import.sh